What measurement means for the total cost of care

 - Overall total cost of care for all patients

 - Total cost of care for adult patients

 - Total cost of care for child (pediatric) patients

-The 2016 results include 120 medical groups that represent 1,030 clinics in Minnesota as well as neighboring communities in Wisconsin, Iowa, North Dakota and South Dakota.
+The 2021 results include 108 medical groups that represent over 1,430 clinics in Minnesota as well as neighboring communities in Wisconsin, Iowa, North Dakota and South Dakota.
 Groups needed at least 600 patients with claims across at least three health plans to be included in the results, to ensure accuracy.
-All patients are included in the statewide averages, including those who were seen at groups that were not reported by medical group due to having less than 600 patients.

-The statewide averages show the average monthly health care cost for three different populations:
+The statewide risk adjusted averages show the average monthly health care cost for three different populations:

-- $238 average montly cost for a pediatric patient (children ages 1 to 17)
+- $255 average monthly cost for a pediatric patient (children ages 1 to 17)

 Higher cost doesn’t always mean higher quality